For details about how I compiled the list and to view numbers 185 – 161, scroll to the bottom of the page.

 152. The Loser In The End (Taylor), Queen II, 1974

-Perched originally at the end of side one, ‘The Loser…’ follows uneasily – both lyrically and musically – in the wake of Brian’s magnificently dark and introspective songs, as jarring as the guitar treatments.
-Its theme is typically early-years Roger – the inter-generational tensions involved in growing up and embracing rock-‘n’-roll, girls and fast cars.
+Perched at the end of side one on the original vinyl release, ‘The Loser…’ follows uneasily – both lyrically and musically – in the wake of Brian’s magnificently dark and introspective songs, the juxtaposition as jarring as the guitar treatments in the song itself.
+The theme is typically early-years Roger – the inter-generational tensions involved in growing up and embracing rock-‘n’-roll, girls and fast cars.
+Best moment: Roger’s percussion, particularly the repeated marimba sounds, for example at 0:06).

 151. Feelings, Feelings (May), released 2011